Analytic Quality Glossary

 Campbell and Rozsnyai (2002, p.
 31):

 Evaluation is a general term denoting any process leading to judgments and/or recommendations regarding the quality of a unit.
 (A unit is an institution, programme, discipline.)
-Evaluation can be an internal process – self-evaluation – or an external one conducted by external experts, peers, or inspectors.
+Evaluation can be an internal process – self-evaluation – or an external one conducted by external experts, peers, or inspector.)

-The UNESCO definition
+The UNESCO definition:

 Evaluation: The general process of a systematic and critical analysis leading to judgments and/or recommendations regarding the quality of a higher education institution or a programme.
 Evaluation is carried out through internal or external procedures.
 In the United Kingdom, evaluation is also called review.
-(Vlăsceanu, 2004, p.
+(Vlãsceanu, 2004, p.
 37)

 The Hungarian Higher Education Act (2000 amendment) defines quality evaluation as follows: